egaumer/torah/exodus/pkudei.md

 &nbsp;

-Let’s just refresh our memories- there were three compartments to the tabernacle: the outer court, the holy place and the Holy of Holies.
+Let’s just refresh our memories- there were three compartments to the tabernacle: the outer court, the holy place and the [Holy of Holies](https://en.wikipedia.org/wiki/Holy_of_Holies).
 The outer court was where the priest went to sacrifice and wash.
 It measured 75’x150’.
-The holy place was 15’x30’ and had three articles of furniture” the Table of Showbread, the Lamp Stand, and the Altar of Incense.
-The veil separated the holy place from the Holy of Holies.
-In that secret spot of the Holy of Holies is where the high priest went once a year to meet with God.
+The holy place was 15’x30’ and had three articles of furniture” the _Table of Showbread_, the _Lamp Stand_, and the _Altar of Incense_.
+The veil separated the holy place from the _Holy of Holies_.
+In that secret spot of the _Holy of Holies_ is where the high priest went once a year to meet with _God_.

-Inside the Holy of Holies there were three items: a copy of the law (that's really the second copy), Aaron’s rod that budded and a jar of manna.
+Inside the _Holy of Holies_ there were three items: a copy of the law (that's really the second copy), Aaron’s rod that budded and a jar of manna.
 Those things were kept as reminders.

 Israel got represented in three different ways in the tabernacle:
 1. The Table of Showbread
 2. The high priest would carry stones on his shoulders with the names of the tribes
 3. The high priest wore an ephod with 12 stones, one representing each of the 12 tribes.
-The priest represented Israel before God, and represented God before Israel.
+The priest represented Israel before _God_, and represented _God_ before Israel.

 From pure gold they made the utensils, dishes, cups, bowl, etc. In 70 AD, the Roman Emperor, Titus, the son of Vespasian, destroyed the city of Jerusalem and took some of the utensils back to Rome.
 I showed you a picture of his victory march with the Table of Showbread and the Lamp Stand.